John Doyle Oration, Friday, 21 August 2026, Adelaide

 $180

-The Oration will be delivered by the Honourable Justice Robert Beech-Jones, High Court of Australia, in Adelaide in August.
+The John Doyle Oration for 2026 will be delivered by the Honourable Justice Robert Beech-Jones, High Court of Australia.
+Justice Beech-Jones is currently Co-Chair of the NJCA Program Advisory Committee.

 The Honourable John Doyle, formerly Chief Justice of South Australia, has made countless achievements, advocating for the improvement of the administration of justice in Australia.